arikwynder/arikhay/README.md

 - 📫 Work Email: ari.wynder.work@protonmail.com
 - 😄 Pronouns: (Xe/Xem/Xyr) · (They/Them/Their) · (Zhe/Zhim/Zhir) · (It/Its)
-- ⚡ Fun fact: Also a creative writing working on a long-term other-world fantasy adventure epic (been working on since February 2015), among other novels and serials.
+- ⚡ Fun fact: Working on a long-term other-world fantasy adventure epic (been working on since February 2015), among other novels and serials.

 🟢⚪⚫ ● ⚫⚪🟣